solrevdev/solrevdev.github.io/_posts/2016-07-09-servicestack-transactions.md

 {% gist d714238fb9b6b17a9f7a89463aa09f29 %}

 The ServiceStack OrmLite API is very nice and maps to the `IDbConnection`   interface nicely.
+Do check it out.

 ![alt text](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/ormlite/OrmLiteApi.png "ServiceStack OrmLite Interface Image")